 Decision Yes No

-Initial (part one) ESHIA Only? x
+Initial (stage one) ESHIA Only?

-Proceed to Full ESHIA or HIA (part two) Report?
 X

+Proceed to Full ESHIA or HIA (part two) Report? Х

-If completion of an initial or Part One assessment is an appropriate and proportionate action at this stage, please use the boxes above.
-If a Full or Part Two report is required, please move on to full report stage once you have completed this initial screening assessment as a record of the considerations which you have given to this matter.
+If completion of an initial or Stage One assessment is an appropriate and proportionate action at this stage, please use the boxes above.
+If a Full or Stage Two report is required, please move on to full report stage once you have completed this initial screening assessment as a record of the considerations which you have given to this matter.